 RELATED: The Best Suit Brands For Men

 Keep the shirt in harmonious tune with your suit or blazer.
 A block colour in a neutral tone – blue, white or grey – is your safest bet, especially when wearing a checked or striped jacket.
 Wearing a plain blazer?
-Look to low-key checks or stripes or even a floral jacquard for a romantic edge.
+Look to low-key checks or stripes or even floral jacquard for a romantic edge.
 Another chic style is a plain black short – no tie – or white for a summer day time feel.

 The biggest blunder made with shirting is the collar.
-Avoid floppy, limp shirt collar types and make sure it’s made from cotton and in crafted from a formal fabric weave.
+Avoid floppy, limp shirt collar types and make sure it’s made from cotton and is crafted from a formal fabric weave.
 It should feel and look crisp, and sharply pressed on the collar and cuffs.
 Speaking of which, avoid French cuffs for daytime events, saving them for dapper evening soirees where you really want to impress.

 RELATED: The Best Shirt Brands For Men